scaleoutsean/eseries-perf-analyzer/README.md

 }
 ```

-- To customize collector container images, the directory with collector's Docker files (`./collector/collector`) could be copied to multiple sub-directories (`./collector/$SYSNAME`), and docker-compose.yml could add containers with service names such as `collector-$SYSNAME` (where `$SYSNAME` is System Name given to each E-Series array).
+- To customize collector container images, the directory with collector's Docker files (`./collector/collector`) could be copied to multiple sub-directories (`./collector/$SYSNAME`), and docker-compose.yml could add containers with service names such as `collector-$SYSNAME` (where `SYSNAME` is System Name given to each E-Series array) and `config.json` should be edited and dbmanager updated with `make build`.

-- `dbmanager` doesn't do much and doesn't yet make use `RETENTION_PERIOD` (just leave that value alone for now).
-Only `DB_ADDRESS` and syntax/names of `config.json` need to be correct.
+- `dbmanager` doesn't do much and doesn't yet make use of `RETENTION_PERIOD` (just leave that value alone for now).
+Only `DB_ADDRESS` parameter need to be correct, and the names in `config.json` need to match `SYSNAME` in `docker-compose.yml`.

 ```yaml
 version: '3.6'
 services:
   collector-dbmanager:
     image: ntap-grafana-plugin/eseries_monitoring/dbmanager:latest
     container_name: dbmanager